MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!--/Scope-->
 <!--Description-->
-This policy setting allows you to manage whether scripts can perform a clipboard operation (for example, cut, copy, and paste) in a specified region.
+This policy setting allows you to manage, whether scripts can perform a clipboard operation (for example, cut, copy, and paste) in a specified region.

 If you enable this policy setting, a script can perform a clipboard operation.